 Seamless communication across all levels is crucial for effective business outcomes.
 Leaders must be clear about the objective and intent of work delegated to employees.
 Any miscommunication could lead to risks and errors.
 When communication is smooth and interpersonal, employees get a chance to express their ideas, contributions and also clarify their doubts.
 With effective communication strategies in place, there is an assurance of employee engagement at its best.

 Enterprise social networking:

-Thus, workplace designing is a centrifugal force in employee management.
-Companies are focusing on introducing innovative methodologies in the system to reduce attrition and increase the growth of talent.
+Workplace designing has been a centrifugal force in employee management.
+Companies are focusing on introducing innovative methodologies in the system to reduce attrition and increase growth of talent.